In order to answer, “what is SEO and how it works?”, we’ll break down what SEO is and how SEO services can help market your business online.

 What is SEO and How Can SEO Help My Business?

 SEO is short for search engine optimization.
 This is the process of increasing both the quantity and the quality of website traffic by using techniques to increase the website’s online visibility on search engines, specifically to a preselected target audience.

-SEO or search engine optimization is the process of increasing not only the quantity of website traffic but the quality, as well, in order to increase the visibility of a website to a target audience using an online search engine.
-This process of optimizing your website to get qualified, organic, or unpaid traffic may take some time, but in time, will give you valuable results that will grow exponentially.
+This process of optimizing a website to get qualified, organic traffic may take some time, but in time, will give you valuable results that will grow exponentially.

-- What is SEO and How Does it Work
+What is SEO and How it Works: SEO Content Marketing

-You might have heard of the term “SEO content” when building a digital marketing strategy, and honestly, it’s one of the most asked questions we receive.
-For a new business just getting their feet wet in the digital marketing world, SEO can be a little intimidating.
+You might have heard of the term “SEO content” when building a digital marketing strategy.
+Honestly, it’s one of the most asked questions we receive.
+For a new business just getting its feet wet in the digital marketing world, SEO can be a little intimidating.

 If you want to understand exactly what digital marketers mean by “SEO content,” we’ll need to break down the term into two parts: SEO and Content.